Kalixone/ShareRide/README.md

 ## 📸 Screenshots

-Here, you'll find screenshots showcasing the main and most important endpoints of the "Car Sharing Service Online" project.
+Here, you'll find screenshots showcasing the main and most important endpoints of the "ShareRide" project.
 These images highlight the core functionalities of the application.
 Please note that these are not all the available endpoints.
 For a complete list of all endpoints, please refer to the section at the top where they are all listed.

 ### User Registration:
 ![User Registration](https://i.imgur.com/9b0ui5m.png)